ppkantorski/Ultrahand-Overlay/README.md

 Craft, Share, and Customize Your Commands!

-Uberhand is a versatile tool that enables you to create and share packages, providing enhanced functionality for managing files and directories on your SD card.
-It offers a range of features that allow you to efficiently interact with your system environment.
-With Uberhand, you have the flexibility to customize and shape your file management system according to your needs, empowering you with greater control over your configurations.
+Uberhand is a rework of Ultrahand Overlay, that provides expanded fuctionality, better user experience and built-in support for various overclocking-related features for your packages.
+Uberhand enables you to create and share packages, providing enhanced functionality for managing files and directories on your SD card.

 Create directories, merge files, and customize configurations effortlessly using simple config.ini files.

 ## Features

-Uberhand is a Tesla overlay that provides powerful functionality for managing files and directories on an SD card.
+Uberhand is a Tesla overlay that provides powerful functionality for managing and manipulating files and directories on an SD card.
 It offers the following features:

 - Create Directories:
   - Effortlessly create directories on your SD card by specifying the directory path.
 Uberhand will handle the creation process for you.